The Live-In Kitchen

 If you peel the husks and silk away a little at a time, it will take ages to shuck the corn, and be more difficult to remove the silk.
 By grabbing a lot of it at once, the whole ear can be shucked in under 30 seconds.

-Should I salt corn before cooking?
+Don't salt corn before cooking

 Never salt corn before cooking.
 It will make the corn tough.
 Always salt your corn after cooking for the best texture and flavor.